cscart/docs/en/user_guide/manage_products/promotions/free_shipping.rst

    .. hint::

        If you'd like to give free shipping for multiple shipping methods, add those methods as separate bonuses.

    .. image:: img/promotion_bonus.png
        :align: center
        :alt: Select the shipping method you want to make free.

 #.
-Click **Create and close**.
+Click **Create**.

    Congratulations!
 Now when customers add the specified product to cart and select the right shipping method, they won't be charged for shipping.